 Where is IT growing fastest in 2026?

-By segment: data centre systems +19.0 percent (AI infrastructure), devices +18.6 percent (AI PC refresh), software +13.0 percent (AI-embedded SaaS), IT services +11.0 percent (cloud migration projects), communications services +5.1 percent (the only segment near baseline).
+By segment, per Gartner's April 2026 forecast: data centre systems +55.8 percent (AI infrastructure), software +15.1 percent (GenAI and AI-embedded SaaS), IT services +9.0 percent (implementation and managed services), devices +8.2 percent (growth moderated by memory-driven price rises), communications services +4.8 percent (the segment nearest baseline).
 By region: Asia-Pacific is growing fastest, North America largest in absolute size, Europe slightly slower because of cost-discipline culture and regulatory overhead.